Gavin Williams (baseball): Professional career

-Williams was selected by the Cleveland Indians in the first round with the 23rd overall selection of the 2021 Major League Baseball draft.
-He signed for $2.25 million.
+The Cleveland Indians selected Williams in the first round, with the 23rd overall selection, of the 2021 Major League Baseball draft.
+He signed for a $2.25 million signing bonus.

 Williams was assigned to the Lake County Captains of the High-A Midwest League to make his professional debut and begin the 2022 season.
 After nine starts in which he went 2-1 with a 1.40 ERA and 67 strikeouts over 45 innings, he was promoted to the Akron RubberDucks of the Double-A Eastern League.
 Over 16 starts with Akron, he posted a 3-3 record with a 2.31 ERA and 82 strikeouts over seventy innings.
+He returned to Akron to open the 2023 season.
+After three starts, he was promoted to the Columbus Clippers of the Triple-A International League.
+Williams logged a 3–2 record and 2.93 ERA with 61 strikeouts across 9 starts for Columbus.